 - Increasing desire to broaden their exit and legacy options and recognition that a strong Board and a well governed business are more attractive to outside purchasers and other investors.

-2 – Corporate governance is not effective when it’s complicated.
-Most Directors do not have the time or bandwidth to execute something that they don’t understand.
+Corporate governance isn’t effective when it’s complicated.
+Most Directors don’t have the time or bandwidth to execute something that’s not clear.
 Two years ago, we began defining a Board’s role this way.
 It has been very well received.
-Role of the Board:

 We suggest that any time a Board spends outside these three areas are unnecessary and likely takes them away from doing their job.